YoussefMouaddib/Superscalar-LEGv8/README.md

 This project implements a state-of-the-art multithreaded, 2-way superscalar processor based on the LEGv8 architecture.
 Combining multithreading, superscalar execution, and advanced techniques like **OoO execution** and **register renaming**, the design aims to provide a high-performance processing solution capable of handling up to **eight instructions per cycle** across four threads.

-After simulation and verification, the design will be submitted for **tapeout** using Tiny Tapeout, turning this digital design into a physical IC.